JCurley10/Jeopardy_nlp/README.md

 - The "category" column was renamed to "J-Category"
 - The 'Question' and 'Answer' columns combined in a 'Question and Answer' column for convenient analysis, as the important words I want to capture within a clue could appear in the answer or question
 - A new column called "Question Difficulty"  defines a question as easy, average, or hard<sup>1</sup>
-- Punctuation has been removed from the "Question", "Answer", "Question and Answer" columns, but not from the J-category column since there were more than 10 categories over time that had a puncuation mark as the category
+- Punctuation has been removed from the "Question", "Answer", "Question and Answer" columns, but not from the J-category column since there were more than 10 categories over time that had a single puncuation mark as the category
-- I left the capitalization as-is, and did not remove stop words so I could adjust these settings while tuning my model -
+- I left the capitalization as-is, and did not remove stop words so I could adjust these settings while tuning my model

 |    |   Round |   Value | Daily Double   | J-Category    | Answer                                                    | Question     | Air Date   | Question and Answer                                                    | Clue Difficulty   |
 |---:|--------:|--------:|:---------------|:--------------|:----------------------------------------------------------|:-------------|:-----------|:-----------------------------------------------------------------------|:------------------|